Specialized Pediatric Home Care

 Thanks to technological advances, pediatric home health care has become a good alternative to remaining in a health care facility.
 Children and their families prefer to receive care in the comfort of their own homes and today they can get the support they need.

 Pediatric home care brings special rewards and challenges.
-Each Interim HealthCare of Dagsboro professional has extensive experience in the special challenges and rewards associated with pediatric home care.
+Each Interim HealthCare professional has extensive experience in the special challenges and rewards associated with pediatric home care.
 We've been providing expert care to medically fragile children at home for more than a quarter of a century.
 And our focus remains the same - to give the patient the best care possible using a family centered approach.

 Pediatric Home Care for Medically Fragile Children

-Our home healthcare agency personnel include professionals skilled in specialty programs such as:
+Interim HealthCare of Delaware's highly qualified personnel include professionals skilled in specialty programs such as:

 - Early maternal - infant discharge